barton-willis/polylog/README.md

 ## Other

-- There is a standard Julia package [PolyLog.jl](https://juliapackages.com/p/polylog) for the numerical evaluation polylogarithms, but I have not compared the methods.
+- There is a standard Julia package [PolyLog.jl](https://juliapackages.com/p/polylog) for the numerical evaluation of polylogarithms, but I have not compared the methods.

-- The file `polylog.jl` has some dilogarithm identity based tests, but it is not the standard form for Julia unit testing.
+- The file `polylog.jl` has some dilogarithm identity-based tests, but it is not the standard form for Julia unit testing.

 - So far, I have not attempted to build a Julia package.